 Headquarters of the Argentinian Army and National Gendarmerie are located in Río Mayo.
 Their men and their corresponding families make up a significant part of the present population.
 There are high schools, elementary schools and kindergartens.

 The climate is dry and very windy, typical of the steppe.
 In the winter, temperatures drop to 15 degrees below and it usually snows in the town.
 The urban shell was laid out in the shape of a checkerboard and is formed by low buildings.

 Important estancias and countryside venues are focused on sheep husbandry activities.
 They raise especially the excellent merino breed.
 In the surroundings, the Department of Senguer is the greatest producer of wool in South America.

 The natural and cultural resources in the district represent an alternative for national and international tourism.
 Crossed by mountain rivers coming from the high summits, angling is part of the local wealth.

 The joint of the Guenguel and Chalía Rivers gives shape to the Mayo River and ideal fishing environments to catch rainbow trout, perch and silverside.
 The nearby natural circuits invite to enjoy mountain biking, hiking, horse-riding and photographic safaris.

-have opened their gates to rural tourism.
+A few estancias have opened their gates to rural tourism.
 The daily tasks to take care of the animals in a natural environment and the traditional Patagonian dishes are offered to visitors.
 The other accommodation and gastronomic services satisfy the tourist demand of those who are on their way to another destination.